 The difference between an allergy and intolerance is that with an intolerance a small amount is tolerated.
 A larger portion gives complaints.
 The limit at which complaints arise (the threshold value) is different for everyone.
 As a result, the complaints that occur usually come gradually. they're of the same nature as the complaints of a food allergy.
 In general, they're less serious.

 An herbal allergy is a form of food hypersensitivity to herbs.
 Herbal allergy isn't only caused by eating.
 Also by touching it or inhaling the smell.
-Beside food, cosmetic products also contain herbs that can cause the allergy.
+Besides food, cosmetic products also contain herbs that can cause the allergy.

 According to research by the American College of Allergy, about 2 to 3% of the population suffers from herbal allergies.
 It's expected that the number of people with complaints will increase.
 There are several causes that can explain the increase: